bitrise-io/devcenter/_articles/en/team-management/teams-plan-faq.md

 5. Choose the new credit tier.
 6. Click **Checkout**.

 After that, you'll need to provide payment details.
 Once the first payment is authorized, your new subscription starts immediately.

+## Will I lose my unused credits if I switch to a different plan?

 If you had some unused credits from the previous subscription, don't worry: these roll over and you can use them in the first month of the new subscription!

 ## How do I use my credits?